Anti-Secession Law: Background

-In early 2004 a similar proposed law had been tabled.
-Titled the National Unification Promotion Law of the People's Republic of China (中华人民共和国国家统一促进法), it was authored by a Chinese academic Yu Yuanzhou (余元洲), a professor from Jianghan University in Wuhan who did not hold any formal governmental position, as a suggestion to create a formal legal basis for the People's Republic of China's unification with Taiwan.
+In early 2004 a draft law appeared: Titled the National Unification Promotion Law of the People's Republic of China (中华人民共和国国家统一促进法), it was authored by a Chinese academic Yu Yuanzhou (余元洲), a professor from Jianghan University in Wuhan who did not hold any formal governmental position, as a suggestion to create a formal legal basis for the People's Republic of China's unification with Taiwan.
+The draft document has 31 articles, organized in 8 chapters.
+Its provisions touch mostly constitutional law.
+Article 2 of the proposal would establish Taiwan as the "Taiwan Special Political Area of PRC, or Taiwan SPA of PRC for short" (中華人民共和國台灣特別政治區 (中华人民共和国台湾特别政治区)).
 Although no formal legislative action was taken on the document, the heavy debate surrounding it, and the suggestion that some sort of anti-secession law would be passed, was viewed by many in Taiwan as evidence of hostile intent by the PRC government towards Taiwan independence supporters.

+The ROC President Chen Shui-bian expressed serious concerns about this proposal and doubts that the Taiwanese public would find it acceptable.
+Chen pointed out that the law being proposed is mostly intended as a measure to legitimize the PRC's military threats against the ROC.
+Furthermore, the proposed law would incriminate anyone holding opinions other than those supporting PRC policy on the question of unification.
+Under the law dissidents would be prosecuted under charges of treason, retroactively effective up to 100 years, raising serious questions about freedom of speech and civil liberties.
+Chen stated that the law would only serve to increase the feelings of animosity of the Taiwanese people towards the PRC and increase tensions.

-In the December 2004 ROC Legislative elections, although the ruling DPP party increased its share of votes in the legislature and remained the largest single party there, the pan-blue coalition gained a razor-thin majority, which surprised many.
+In the December 2004 Taiwanese legislative election, although the ruling DPP party increased its share of votes in the legislature and remained the largest single party there, the Pan-Blue Coalition gained a razor-thin majority, which surprised many.
 However, this result may have been less a reflection of popular sentiment than a testament to the effectiveness of the KMT's more frugal nomination of candidates (116) compared with the DPP's over-nomination of candidates (122) and the KMT's rigid party rules for allotment of votes to its candidates within individual districts.
 This election result ended most prospects of an immediate declaration of independence and also called into question whether there really had been an increase in Taiwanese independence sentiment.
 Despite this, the PRC proceeded with the drafting of the anti-secession law.
 The main reasons given to foreign interlocutors were that the PRC leadership believed that its Taiwan policy in the past had been reactive rather than proactive and that it was necessary for the PRC to show initiative.
 Furthermore, Beijing expressed a residual distrust of Chen Shui-bian.
 Many foreign experts have argued that the PRC's decision-making system was rigid and that plans put into place to deal with a pan-green victory had simply developed too much momentum to be shut down.